 #11 You can read something trashy in public and no one will know!

 A few years ago, when I was riding the metro twice a day, and I’d often see middle- aged women in work clothes reading copies of 50 Shades of Grey, and I’d think EMBARASSING!
-I mean, I don’t want to book shame anyone, and you should read what you want to read, but it is a bit awkward to be reading badly-written erotica in public, don’t you think?
+I mean, I don’t want to book shame anyone, and you should for sure read what you want to read, but it is a bit awkward to be reading erotica in public, don’t you think?

 With the Kindle, you can read a trashy paranormal romance or a super silly kid’s book and not worry about being judged.
 No one will know.
 For example, when I finally decided to read 50 Shades of Grey and see what all the hoopla was about, I was super glad that I was reading on my Kindle and could let people think I was reading something really highbrow instead.